JosePeanilla/CataMe-Backend/README.md

 ## Description

-This project is the backend server of a **wine application**, designed to offer a personalized experience to consumers, approach them to different bottles' reviews by other customers, and visibility to wineries to promote their products.
+This project is the backend server of a **wine application**, designed to offer a personalized experience to consumers, approach them to different bottles' reviews made by other users, and give visibility to wineries to promote their products.
 It provides registration, authentication, information filtering, and content management features related to types of wine, and wine regions, among others.

 ## Content